kwenakomape/BitpropApp/README.md

    password : 54656

-# Pleas make you enter the details correctly in order access the system
+# Please make you enter the details correctly in order access the system

 # Pointers